The Importance of Cryptocurrency Forensic Reports in Legal Proceedings

 FAQ 4: Can Go-Crypto provide expert testimony or affidavit-style support?

 Yes.
 Go-Crypto can provide expert-style forensic summaries and affidavit-ready documentation that explain blockchain tracing methodologies, findings, and conclusions in clear, non-technical language suitable for legal review.
 These materials are structured to support sworn statements, declarations, or investigative memoranda when permitted by jurisdiction and engagement scope.
-Any testimony or affidavit support is provided in coordination with legal counsel or law-enforcement agencies to ensure alignment with procedural requirements and evidentiary standards.
+Any testimony or affidavit support is provided in coordination with legal counsel or law enforcement agencies to ensure alignment with procedural requirements and evidentiary standards.

 Comments